-Anthropologists are interested in the origins, cultures, customs, and connections humans have with one another.
-They may investigate and study human remains to determine their origins and way of life or learn about current languages in a particular culture and how languages changed over time.
+Anthropologists may investigate and study human remains to determine their origins and way of life or learn about current languages in a particular culture and how languages changed over time.
 All anthropologists collect, analyse and draw conclusions these findings.

 Archivist